You’re feeling fit and raring to start your CrossFit workout, so you might not think you need to warm up first, but you’re wrong.

 Doing too much of a warm up can backfire, leaving you with less energy for your CrossFit workout.

-You should aim to make your CrossFit warm up routine about 15 minutes long, but if you’re going to be doing a more intense activity, your warmup should be longer so that you don’t get tired too quickly.
+You should aim to make your CrossFit warm up routine about 10 minutes to 15 minutes long, but if you’re going to be doing a more intense activity, your warm up should be longer so that you don’t get tired too quickly.

 The Shorter Your Workout, The Longer Your Warm Up!

 This is a good rule to bear in mind.
-It means that a workout comprised of higher-intensity movements will require you to have a longer warm-up session.
+It means that a WOD comprised of higher-intensity movements will require you to have a longer warm-up session.

 On the other hand, if you’re going to push yourself over a longer period of time, you should have a shorter warm-up session.